July 10, 2020 | 01 min read

 The demand data from the last 10 weeks points to the following market trends:

 Buying patterns are changing: Distributors & stockists, and retailers are moving from fortnightly or monthly replenishment cycles to weekly cycles.
-This is driven by a range of factors including stock availability and ability to give credit in the market among others.
+This is driven by a range of factors including stock availability and the ability to give credit in the market among others.

 Alternative distribution strategies are coming to the fore: Consumer brands are reinventing trade models to combat supply chain disruptions.
 They are investing in digital tech and analytics to power their strategic decisions and actions.